-Not so fast.
-Thanks to technology, it is totally possible to take your love of education and combine it with a full-time work-at-home lifestyle.
-This is especially true if you’re willing to combine roles to build your new career, for example by mixing educational consulting with some online teaching, etc.
+This is especially true if you’re willing to blend roles to build your new career by, for example, mixing educational consulting with some online teaching.

-For teachers who still love the job, but want to work at home, online teaching offers variations for every preference.
-Some virtual teachers focus on homeschool students, for example, while others might focus on adult learners or corporate training programs.
+For teachers who still love the job, but want to work at home, online teaching offers opportunities for every focus.
+Some virtual teachers focus on home-school students, for example, while others might focus on adult learners or corporate training programs.

 Tenured gigs are hard to come by these days, but one upside for post-secondary educators is that virtual professor/instructor jobs are likely to keep growing.
 The relatively low pay for adjunct professors is a lot easier to stomach when you can teach from the comfort of your own home.

 Salary: Per Glassdoor, the average annual salary for online adjunct professors is $20,000.